-Background: Surgical correction of Lenke type 2 adolescent idiopathic scoliosis (AIS) presents challenges, particularly in selecting the upper instrumented vertebra (UIV) within the proximal thoracic (PT) curve.
-Although including the PT curve in fusion is standard practice, the impact of UIV selection on postoperative shoulder balance remains uncertain.
+Background: Surgical correction of Lenke type 2 adolescent idiopathic scoliosis (AIS) is challenging, particularly when selecting the upper instrumented vertebra (UIV) in the proximal thoracic (PT) curve.
+Although incorporating PT curve into fusion is standard practice, the effect of UIV selection on postoperative shoulder imbalance is uncertain.

-Method: This retrospective cohort study included 12 Lenke type 2 AIS patients who underwent corrective surgery.
-Data encompassing demographic details, radiological features, and shoulder balance were collected preoperatively, postoperatively, and during follow-up.
-Statistical analyses evaluated changes in radiographic angles and shoulder balance.
+Methods: This retrospective cohort study included 12 Lenke type 2 AIS patients who underwent corrective surgery.
+Data, including demographic details, radiological features, and shoulder balance, were collected preoperatively, postoperatively, and during follow-up.
+Statistical analyses were performed to evaluate changes in radiographic angles and shoulder balance.

-Results: Significant reductions were observed in Cobb angles, sagittal alignment, shoulder balance, and lumbar lordosis postoperatively.
-Median shoulder balance deviation decreased from preoperative to final follow-up.
-UIV device type showed no significant association with shoulder balance changes.
-However, UIV inclination demonstrated a median change of 4.5 degrees, with no significant association with the device used.
+Results: Significant postoperative reductions were observed in Cobb angles, sagittal alignment, shoulder balance, and lumbar lordosis.
+The median shoulder balance deviation decreased from the preoperative to the final follow-up.
+The type of UIV device used showed no significant relationship with changes in shoulder balance.
+However, the UIV inclination demonstrated a median change of 4.5°, with no significant relationship with the device used.

-Conclusion: Preoperative lateral shoulder balance strongly influences postoperative balance, surpassing the impact of UIV selection.
-Our findings underscore the importance of considering shoulder balance when selecting UIV for Lenke type 2 AIS patients.
+Conclusion: Preoperative lateral shoulder balance considerably influences postoperative balance, surpassing the impact of UIV selection.
+Our results underscore the importance of considering shoulder balance when selecting UIV for patients with Lenke type 2 AIS.

 Type of Study: